MelonKony/millmint/site/factbook/timeline.md

 			<b>1935</b>
 			<span class="event">
 				<b>Beginning of the Late Commonwealth</b><br>
-				The Atlantic Independence Movement culminates in the British Atlantic Territories achieving independence from the UK, retaining Edward VII as the head of state.
-The new state is called Oslola.
+				The Atlantic Independence Movement culminates in {{<link/oslola>}} achieving independence from the UK, retaining Edward VII as the head of state.
 			</span>
 		</li>
 		<li>